mitsuba-renderer/mitsuba3/docs/porting_3_6.rst

 invaluable.
 Historically, the Dr.Jit documentation in past releases has been sparse so it's recommended that even more advanced users begin here.

-Symbolic control-flow
+Symbolic control flow
 ---------------------

 .. _dr_cflow: https://drjit.readthedocs.io/en/latest/cflow.html#symbolic-mode

-`Symbolic loops <dr_cflow>`_
+`Symbolic loops <dr_cflow_>`_
 in Mitsuba are no longer initialized by constructing a ``mitsuba.Loop`` instance.
-Instead, Dr.Jit 1.0.0 introduces the :py:func:`drjit.syntax` function decorator that allows users to express symbolic loops as if they were immediately-evaluated Python control-flow.
+Instead, Dr.Jit 1.0.0 introduces the :py:func:`drjit.syntax` function decorator that allows users to express symbolic loops as if they were immediately-evaluated Python control flow.
 An example of a simple loop using ``mitsuba.Loop`` previously looked like,

 .. code-block:: python